polarsignals/frostdb/README.md

 ### Columnar layout

-Observability data is most useful when highly dimensional and those dimensions can be searched and aggregated by efficiently.
-Contrary to many relational databases like (MySQL, PostgreSQL, CockroachDB, TiDB, etc.) that store data all data belonging to a single row together, in a columnar layout all data of the same column in a table is available in one contiguous chunk of data, making it very efficient to scan and more importantly, only the data truly necessary for a query is loaded in the first place.
+Observability data is most useful when it is highly dimensional and those dimensions can be searched and aggregated by efficiently.
+Contrary to many relational databases (MySQL, PostgreSQL, CockroachDB, TiDB, etc.) that store data all data belonging to a single row together, a columnar layout stores all data of the same column in one contiguous chunk of data, making it very efficient to scan and aggregate data for any column.
 FrostDB uses [Apache Parquet](https://parquet.apache.org/) for storage, and [Apache Arrow](https://arrow.apache.org/) at query time.
 Apache Parquet is used for storage to make use of its efficient encodings to save on memory and disk space.
 Apache Arrow is used at query time as a foundation to vectorize the query execution.

 ### Dynamic Columns

-While columnar databases already exist, most require a static schema, however, Observability workloads differ in that their schemas are not static, meaning not all columns are pre-defined.
-On the other hand, wide column databases also already exist, but typically are not strictly typed, and most wide-column databases are row-based databases, not columnar databases.
+While columnar databases already exist, most require a static schema.
+However, Observability workloads differ in that data their schemas are not static, meaning not all columns are pre-defined.
+Wide column databases already exist, but typically are not strictly typed (e.g. document databases), and most wide-column databases are row-based databases, not columnar databases.

 Take a [Prometheus](https://prometheus.io/) time-series for example.
 Prometheus time-series are uniquely identified by the combination of their label-sets: